Where You Are, He Is: Leia, Rey, and St. Monica

 By

-Jacqueline Tetrault is a writer, photographer, and activist from the Archdiocese of Boston.
-She is a reporter for The Pilot and an actor and board member for Still Small Theatre.
-Information about her work and links to her social media can be found at http://jacquelinetetrault.weebly.com/.
+Jacqueline Tetrault is a writer, photographer, and theatre artist from the Archdiocese of Boston, where she worked as a reporter for The Pilot for five years.
+She is the creator of Finding Faith in Fandoms, a podcast and blog about finding reflections of the Gospel in works of fiction.
+Information about her work and links to her social media can be found at www.jacquelinetetrault.com.

 Subscribe to CE